-Property owners are responsible for maintaining their property in a reasonably safe manner.
+In Chicago and many other places, property owners are responsible for maintaining their property in a reasonably safe manner.
 When they fail to do so, people can get seriously hurt.
 Premises liability is a legal doctrine that allows a personal injury victim to hold an owner liable for damages arising out of a defect or hazard on that property.

 Suffering an injury can mean significant medical bills, lost time from work, and other damages.
 The Chicago premises liability attorneys of Hale & Monico know what it takes to hold negligent property owners responsible.
 If you or a loved one have been hurt, turn to us.

-Common Types Of Premises Liability Cases
+Common Types Of Premises Liability Cases in Chicago

 Property owners, from residential homes to businesses, can be held liable if some hazard on their premises causes injury to someone.
 Grocery and retail stores, hotels, motels, restaurants, offices, and many other types of businesses are subject to these claims, along with private residences.
 Some of the most common types of premises liability lawsuits involve: